Proudly Serving Montgomery County Maryland

 Now that my child is getting older, how can I transition them to their own bed?

 Sharing a family bed is a common way to encourage bonding between parents and their children.
 We find many Montgomery County families are doing it.
 You’re definitely not alone or out of the norm.
-The other thing we are often hearing from our Gaithersburg/Potomac parents is that what starts nightly as 10 minutes of snuggling in the child’s bed with them, more than half the time leads to co-sleeping because the over worked and sleep deprived parent simply falls asleep and fails to make it back to their own bed.
-Also common is the often-traveling professional parent who’s absence creates an opportunity for a “treat” night of sleeping with mom or dad because of the empty space made available.
+The other thing we are often hearing from our Gaithersburg/Potomac parents is that what starts nightly as 10 minutes of snuggling in the child’s bed with them, more than half the time leads to co-sleeping because the overworked and sleep-deprived parent simply falls asleep and fails to make it back to their own bed.
+Also common is the often-traveling professional parent whose absence creates an opportunity for a “treat” night of sleeping with mom or dad because of the empty space made available.